simonredfern/SimonSaysSeeq/SimonSaysSeeqNornsRust/RESILIENT_GRID_STARTUP.md

 - LED updates to disconnected grids are silently ignored
 - If no grids have ever been connected, configuration will be unavailable
 - Grid flashing during connection takes ~600ms (2 flashes × 150ms on + 150ms off)
+- **Grids are NOT detected automatically when plugged in** - requires MIDI stop trigger

 ## Performance Considerations